pfaivre/s-des/docs/s-des.md

 ![IP](images/IP.png)

-**RIP** is also a permutation, in such a way that when we perform successively IP and RIP, we get the originel byte:
+**RIP** is also a permutation, in such a way that when we perform successively IP and RIP, we get the original byte:
 ![RIP](images/RIP.png)

-**SW** just simple swaps the two halves of the byte:
+**SW** just simply swaps the two halves of the byte:
 ![SW](images/SW.png)

 **FK** meanwhile is an assemblage of functions.